martinkubecka/C2Detective/README.md

 - add your API keys for the services listed above (except for `AlientVault`, `ThreatFox` and `CIRCL's BGP Ranking`) to the `config/config.yml` file as shown in the `config/example.yml`

+> *Warning: Do not use SecurityTrails's enrichment on FREE subscription plan.*

 ---
 ## :keyboard: Usage